hethwiQ/CodeRed/README.md

 # CodeRed RE <img src="https://github.com/hethwiQ/CodeRed/blob/main/images/codeRedIco.png?raw=true" width="50" height="52"/>

-**CodeRed RE (Recovery-Preinstallation Environment)** is a refined and modernized edition of Windows 11 PE x64, crafted to empower tech enthusiasts and professionals alike. **CodeRed enables secure access to locked Windows systems**.
+**CodeRed RE (Repair-Preinstallation Environment)** is a refined and modernized edition of Windows 11 PE x64, crafted to empower tech enthusiasts and professionals alike. **CodeRed enables secure access to locked Windows systems**.
 This professional-grade environment is designed to assist in a wide range of system recovery tasks with efficiency and precision.
 Built for modern systems, CodeRed PE fully supports UEFI booting and requires a minimum of 4 GB RAM, ensuring smooth operation on contemporary hardware.

 ## Curated Tools for Every Need
 Within CodeRed PE, a meticulously selected suite of free and legally distributed tools is available.
 Each tool is chosen for its effectiveness, ensuring users have access to high-quality utilities for troubleshooting, data recovery, and system diagnostics.